cryptofool13/n-cycle-tracker/README.md

-# N-Cycle Tracker
+# Aquarium Tracker

-Track the nitrogen cycle of your aquarium.
+Track various parameters of your planted aquarium

 Currently implemented to save data in local storage, but may be updated to use MongoDB and user authentication.

-I plan on adding other parameters and charts to build out a full aquarium dashboard over time.
+## Goals
+- Dashboard appearance
+- User authentication
+- Text/Email notifications

+## Todo Next
+- [ ] Add temperature input and chart
+- [ ] Add algae/appearance input and chart
+- [ ] Add log, used to describe significant occurances to explain parameter changes